think-mm/enblog/input/posts/2008/11-30-allah-plays-with-his-souls-part-2.md

 [From Part-1](https://en.muktomona.com/posts/2008/11-25-allah-plays-with-his-souls)

-### Allah’s Soul impregnates Mary
+### Allah's Soul impregnates Mary

-In part 1, we read that according ibn Kathir (verse 2:87) Allah’s Soul is Gabriel, the archangel.
+In part 1, we read that according ibn Kathir (verse 2:87) Allah's Soul is Gabriel, the archangel.
 Because of this lofty position, Allah also calls Gabriel Ruh al‑Quddus, the Holy Soul or the Holy Spirit.
-This is akin to the Christians’ concept of the Holy Ghost.
-In this part, we shall read how Allah’s Soul also impregnated Mary, the mother of Jesus.
+This is akin to the Christians' concept of the Holy Ghost.
+In this part, we shall read how Allah's Soul also impregnated Mary, the mother of Jesus.
 The Christians believe that a Holy Ghost had made Mary pregnant.

 Ibn Ishaq (pp.270‑272) writes that a sixty‑member delegate of Christians from Najaran came to Muhammad to debate about religious matter.
 Muhammad commanded them to submit to Islam.
 They were adamant they already believed in Allah and Jesus.
 But Muhammad was not satisfied.
 He insisted that because of their belief in Trinity and because of their consumption of pork, they have been excluded from the assembly of believers.
 The leaders of the delegation explained to Muhammad that because there was no known father of Jesus, they called Jesus the son of God.
 Then they asked Muhammad who he thought was the father of Jesus.
 Muhammad remained silent; he had no answer.
 So Allah sent down a few verses of Sura al‑Imran (Sura 3) and Sura Maryam (Sura 19).

 In verse 3:49 Allah claimed that Jesus could make the figure of a bird in clay, and with the blessing of Allah, breathed life into it; healed the blind and the lepers.

-Jalalyn, one of the most respected exegetes of the Qur’an writes that Gabriel breathed into the opening of Maryam’s garment and she became pregnant.
+Jalalyn, one of the most respected exegetes of the Qur'an writes that Gabriel breathed into the opening of Maryam's garment and she became pregnant.

 In verse 19:17, Allah told Muhammad that an angel (only one angel; contradiction: 3:43, 45 say several angels visited Mary), as a man, appeared to Mary.

-According to ibn Kathir, the angel was Gabriel, Allah’s soul.
+According to ibn Kathir, the angel was Gabriel, Allah's soul.
 He appeared to her complete and perfect in the shape of a man.
-Gabriel is Allah’s Ruh or Soul.
+Gabriel is Allah's Ruh or Soul.

 In 19:18, we read that Mary sought protection of Allah from the angel who came to her in the shape of a man.
 As per ibn Kathir, Mary thought the man (angel) was about to rape her.
-This means Allah’s soul, Gabriel, was menacing.
-Mary was petrified that this Allah’s soul might molest her.
+This means Allah's soul, Gabriel, was menacing.
+Mary was petrified that this Allah's soul might molest her.

-Allah’s Soul, archangel Gabriel, informed Mary that Allah is capable of doing anything; her son (Jesus) would be a sign from Allah.
+Allah's Soul, archangel Gabriel, informed Mary that Allah is capable of doing anything; her son (Jesus) would be a sign from Allah.

 Jalalyn writes that Gabriel breathed into the opening of her shirt, whereupon she sensed the formed foetus in her womb.